 Travel information

 It’s simple and quick to reach Weston-super-Mare from Bath.
 Trains run from Bath Spa railway station approximately hourly.
 Some are high-speed direct trains, others require a change in Bristol.
-The journey takes from 50 minutes.
-The seafront in Weston is just a short walk from the railway station, and is signposted (just turn left and walk straight on).
+The journey takes around 50 minutes.
+The seafront in Weston is a short walk from the railway station, and is signposted.

 Accommodation